Posten Bring's Privacy Statement regarding Customs clearance for parcels and letters

 What type of personal data we process for this purpose:

-Name and address (recipient), tax amount and Customs clearance charge that the recipient must pay, other payment information such as the order number/consignment number and payment status.
+Name and address (recipient), tax amount and customs clearance charge that the recipient must pay, other payment information such as the order number/consignment number and payment status.

-Lawful basis for processing personal data for the stated purpose:
+The legal basis for processing personal data for the stated purpose:

 1.3 Purpose for processing requests to make a reservation from Posten’s Customs clearance:

-If you request to make a reservation from Posten’s Customs clearance services, Posten is required to save this information so that we do not clear goods through Customs for persons who have made a reservation from this service.
+If you request to make a reservation from Posten’s customs clearance services, Posten is required to save this information so that we do not clear goods through customs for persons who have made a reservation from this service.

 What type of personal data we process for this purpose: